Nirmal Pandey: Awards and recognition

 He holds an unusual record for winning a Best Actor award at the 1997 France's Valenciennes Film Festival for his portrayal of a transvestite in Amol Palekar's Daayraa (1996).
 He shared the Best Actor award with the female lead, Sonali Kulkarni, at the Valenciennes Film Festival (France, 1997).

 Biography

-Filmmaker, Director and Social Activist Ravindra Chauhan authored the biography of actor Nirmal Pandey.
+Filmmaker, Theatre, Film Director and Social Activist Ravindra Chauhan alias Ravida authored the biography of actor Nirmal Pandey.

 Film Festival

-In May 2020, Film and TV director Anil Dubey and Ravindra Chauhan established the Nirmal Pandey Smriti Nyas and Film Festival in the memory of Pandey.
+In May 2020, Film and TV director Anil Dubey and Filmmaker, Theatre, Film Director, Writer and Social Activist Ravindra Chauhan alias Ravida established the Nirmal Pandey Smriti Nyas and Film Festival in the memory of Pandey.
 This film festival is organized annually on Pandey's birthday, 10 August.
 Due to COVID-19 lockdown in India, the first film festival was held online 2020 in Etawah Uttar Pradesh and the second 2021 event was held in Etawah, Uttar Pradesh.
 In 2022, the third film festival was held Pandey's birthplace Nainital, Uttarakhand.
 In 2023, the fourth festival was organized in Lucknow, Uttar Pradesh.
 In 2024, the fifth festival was organized in Bhopal, Madhya Pradesh.
 In 2025, the six festival was organized in Cuttack, Orissa.
-In 2026 the seven film Festival Bilaspur Chhattisgarh.
+In 2026 the seven film Festival Raipur Chhattisgarh.